tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 putting the Sequencer in Online and Offline modes, and putting the Sequencer into a Diagnostic mode and back to Operations mode.
 There is also a global error handler to catch all uncaught exceptions, and a shutdown handler to perform cleanup befores the Sequencer shut down and exits.
-Each of these handlers are described below, with a section on [how to handle exceptions](#error-handlers) after that.
+Each of these handlers are described below, with a section on @ref:[how to handle exceptions](#error-handlers) after that.

 ## Command Handlers